-Dion is a professor and design scientist in the Westphal College of Media Arts & Design and director of the Center for Functional Fabrics.
+Dion is professor and director of Drexel’s Center for Functional Fabrics.

 As thousands of Americans fired up their sewing machines to make masks last spring, Geneviève Dion, the director of Drexel’s Center for Functional Fabrics, was thinking about how her team could contribute to the nationwide effort to protect people from COVID-19.
 The group had barely settled into their new home — a state-of-the-art facility for prototyping and studying next-generation textile technology — when the pandemic hit, halting research and silencing the center’s array of digital knitting machines.